JanSwasthyaSahyog/openerp-modules/stock_reord_rule/Readme.md

 2. You will see a new Section been added "Stock Procurement By Days" having 3 fields

 	a.
-Days of needed warehouse stock: Number of days for which you would like to maintain the stock
+Days of needed warehouse stock: Number of days for which you would like to maintain the stock<br />
 	b.
-Days of sale statistics: This module will calculate total sale in given number of days
+Days of sale statistics: This module will calculate total sale for given number of days<br />
 	c.
-Expected sales variation (percent +/-): This number will be used to increase/decrease the total required quantity as per given percentage.
+Expected sales variation (percent +/-): This number will be used to increase/decrease the total required quantity as per given percentage

 3. Add a default Supplier in the same section if it is not present

-4. Click on Orderpoints in the top right corner of Product Section.
+4. Click on Orderpoints in the top right corner of Product Section

 5. Click on "Create".
 OpenERP will put all the default values; change the values like Warehouse, Location, etc as per the requirement and "Save".
-Make sure yoe keep "Minimum Quantity" and "Maximum Quantity" as "0.00" which is default.
+Make sure you keep "Minimum Quantity" and "Maximum Quantity" as "0.00" which is default

 Above steps will have to be done for all products.

 # Steps to setup cron

-1. On installation of this module, it will create the Scheduler in section: Openerp > Settings > Scheduler > Scheduled Actions with a name: Update quantity for reordering rules
+1. On installation of this module, it will create the Scheduler in section: Openerp > Settings > Scheduler > Scheduled Actions with a name: "Update quantity for reordering rules"

 2. Interval Unit: Can be changed to Minutes, Hours, Days, Weeks, Months

-3. Interval Number: This is the frequency of occurence for above unit
+3. Interval Number: This is the frequency of occurrence for above unit

-4. Keep other settings unchanged.
+Keep other settings unchanged.

 # Impact Areas